Get Free Solar Panel Quotes

 For example, in the mid 2nd century A.D., a region in Roman Spain was producing 36 million sesterces (Roman currency) a year, which is the equivalent of around 450 pounds of silver.
 This was just one region of Spain – imagine how much silver was produced throughout the whole empire.

-As such, many landscapes in the Roman Empire would’ve been pitted with silver mines, which produced highly toxic materials such as lead as a byproduct.
+As such, many landscapes in the Roman Empire would’ve been pitted with silver mines, which produced highly toxic materials, such as lead, as a byproduct.
 Consider the above example in Spain and you can get some idea of the amount of toxic lead being introduced into the environment.

 This, of course, would’ve had catastrophic effects on the immediate surroundings of the mines.
 After all, lead poisoning of rivers remains an issue to this day.
 Not only the rivers, but Europe’s air quality was actually impacted by the intense Roman mining activities.
-We can even measure the health of the Roman economy by analysing lead pollution levels in Greenland’s ice cores!

 Silver coins from ancient Roman times

-Because so much of working out the environmental impact of the Roman Empire is conjecture, it’s nearly impossible to accurately calculate something like a carbon footprint.
+It’s nearly impossible to accurately calculate something like a carbon footprint.
 Instead, we can use an example a little closer to our time – the dramatic depopulation of the Americas in the 1500s.

 When diseases like smallpox and the pressures of forced labor wiped out 90 – 95 percent of the Americas’ population, global CO2 levels dropped from 282 ppm (parts per million) in 1500, to 275 ppm by 1600.
 The population of the Americas prior to this was estimated to be up 70 million, similar levels to the Roman Empire at its peak.